 So I changed things up.
 I switched from a Lastolite Ezybox Hotshoe to an Apollo 28″ Softbox with a Lastolite TriFlash.
-The Triflash lets you put two speedlights like the SB-910’s I use onto a single light stand so you can get an extra stop of power out of it.
+The Triflash lets you put two Speedlights, like the SB-910s I used, onto a single light stand so you can get an extra stop of power out of it.

 And the result, at 1/250th, f/16:

 That totally did the trick.
-As you can see, the background is completely black, with rich shadows and soft light creating a very Huffian (as in the aforementioned Alex Huff) portrait.
+As you can see, the background is completely black, with rich shadows and soft light creating a very Huffian (as in the aforementioned Alexandria Huff) portrait.

-I brought Ben Salomon, another member of our team, up in front of the camera so I could make sure my setup was replicable.
+I brought Ben up in front of the camera so I could make sure my setup was replicable.

-And here, for giggles, as an example of the dynamic range that a D800E is capable of capturing, is the image above (Ben Salomon), with the exposure brought up by 4 stops.
+And here, for giggles, as an example of the dynamic range that a D800E is capable of capturing, is the image above of Ben with the exposure brought up by 4 stops.

 As always, questions and feedback are welcome in the comments below.